djibydiop/llm-baremetal/SESSION_SUMMARY.md

 ---

-**Bottom line:** Justine gave us the professional roadmap.
+**Bottom line:** Djiby gave us the professional roadmap.
 Our custom work was great learning, but llama2.c is the slam dunk.
 Let's ship something the community will trust and respect! 🚀

 ## 📁 All Commits Today

 1. **d970249** - Training 5000 steps complete (56.8% loss reduction)
 2. **787da14** - Documentation + hello_efi.c for QEMU testing
-3. **edb9a17** - README for Justine (quick summary)
+3. **edb9a17** - README for Djiby (quick summary)
 4. **8512ebe** - Action plan: Pivot to llama2.c

 **GitHub:** https://github.com/djibydiop/llm-baremetal